Internet Engineering

 HTTP Server

-• We want to write our http server to handle request in our way
+• We want to write our own HTTP server, and handle requests our way

 •